kpal81xd/docs.krunker.io/docs/examples/player_boost.md

 	if(!!inputs.lMouse){ # if holding left mouse button num xComp = 0.0002 * delta * (Math.sin((num)player.rotation.x)); # Resolving player rotation vector
 		num zComp = 0.0002 * delta * (Math.cos((num)player.rotation.x));
-		(num) player.velocity.x -= xComp; # Subtracting it from player x vel to add it, its weird (num) player.velocity.z -= zComp;
+		(num) player.velocity.x -= xComp; # Subtracting it from player vel to add it, it's weird (num) player.velocity.z -= zComp;
     } # registerSyncValues isn't used here as there are no custom variables which movement depends on }